Hilbert $C^*$-modules over $\Sigma^*$-algebras II: $\Sigma^*$-Morita equivalence: Strong -Morita equivalence

 \begin{defn} An $\fA-\fB$ bimodule $\fX$ is called an \emph{$\fA-\fB$ $\bw$-imprivitivity bimodule} if: \begin{enumerate} \item $\fX$ is a $\sigma$-full left $\bw$-module over $\fA$ and a $\sigma$-full right $\bw$-module over $\fB$; \item ${}_\fA \langle x|y \rangle z = x \langle y|z \rangle_\fB$ for all $x,y,z \in \fX$; \item for a sequence $(x_n) \in \fX$ and $x \in \fX$, $x_n \lmto{\fA} x$ if and only if $x_n \rmto{\fB} x$. \end{enumerate} If there exists an $\fA-\fB$ $\bw$-imprivitivity bimodule, we say that $\fA$ and $\fB$ are \emph{strongly $\bw$-Morita equivalent}. \end{defn}

 \begin{note} In the $C^*$- and $W^*$-settings, the analogue of condition (3) above is automatic, but we do not know if (3) is automatic in our case.
 One way to show that (3) does not always hold would be to exhibit two $\bw$-algebras that are isomorphic as $C^*$-algebras but are not $\bw$-isomorphic.
-(The existence of such algebras is an open question.) \end{note}
+(The existence of such algebras is an open question.)
+Indeed, suppose $\fA$ and $\fB$ are $\bw$-algebras that are $*$-isomorphic, but not $\bw$-isomorphic.
+If $\fX$ is the underlying $C^*$-algebra, then $\fX$ evidently satisfies conditions (1) and (2), but not (3). \end{note}

-\begin{example} (Examples of $\bw$-imprivitivity bimodules.) \begin{enumerate} \item If $\fX$ is any right $\bw$-module over $\fB$, then by \cite[Lemma 3.7 and Theorem 3.8]{Bear}, $\fX$ is a $\Bw(\K_\fB(\fX))-\Bw(\langle \fX|\fX \rangle)$ $\bw$-imprivitivity bimodule.
+\begin{example} (Examples of $\bw$-imprivitivity bimodules.) \begin{enumerate} \item If $\fX$ is any right $\bw$-module over $\fB$, then by \cite[Lemma~3.7 and Theorem~3.8]{Bear}, $\fX$ is a $\Bw(\K_\fB(\fX))-\Bw(\langle \fX|\fX \rangle)$ $\bw$-imprivitivity bimodule.